gacybercenter/openstack-top-graph/README.md

 7. Toggleable Options Buttons

 ### Options Buttons:
-1. Lock Nodes - Locks each node in place (they still can be dragged).
+1. Lock Nodes - Locks each node in place (they still can be dragged)
 2. Show Subnets - Draws a polygon hull around Subnets and their dependencies
 3. Show IPs - Replaces all the node names with the node IPs if applicable